SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   In ``AMcylindrical`` geometry, the ``x``, ``y`` and ``z`` indices are replaced by ``l`` (longitudinal), ``r`` (radial) and ``t`` (theta).
 In addition, the angular Fourier modes are denoted by the suffix ``_mode_i`` where ``i`` is the mode number.
+  If a field is specified without its associated mode number, all available modes will be included.
   In summary, the list of fields reads as follows.

   .. rst-class:: nowrap